Deseteral/ponczek/README.md

 - Tries really hard to avoid GC in game loop
 - Provides API that makes it easy to avoid GC in game loop
 - (almost) zero dependencies
+- Easy to understand and extend code base

 ## What it is not?
 - Not made for high fidelity games